onecommons/rhizome/rx4rdf/README.txt

   What's new in this release?
   ---------------------------
-  Major changes since last announced release (0.4.1):
+  Major changes since last announced release (0.4.3):

-  Support for RDF Schema (subclasses and subproperties) New UI for adding comments and several other UI improvements Added a notion of themes to ease customization of look and feel.
-  More security enhancements including sanitizing HTML and adding rel="nofollow" Smoother installation and command line handling.
-  Compatibility with 4Suite 1.0a4 (enables OS X support).
-  Many other bug fixes.
+  Major changes to the Raccoon application server:
+  * enable URL namespace to be mapped to multiple applications
+  * allow applications to use XML (instead of RDF) data stores
+  * added SQL-like triggers
+  * added two-phase commit transaction coordinator Major changes to Rhizome:
+  * Added a new, more polished and usable default theme.
+  * Made fine-grained authentication of changes to the model ubiquitous, made authorization schema much more flexible and expressive.
+  * Now uses Schematron (via RxPath) to validate the RDF model.
+  Refactored and cleaned-up code base.
+  Plus many other enhancements.

-  For a list of all major changes see docs/changelog.txt for more details.
+  For a detailed list of all major changes see docs/changelog.txt.

   Requirements
   ------------